-STATE BOARD OF ACCOUNTANCY
+2 STATE BOARD OF ACCOUNTANCY 3

-4 There is hereby created the \\\\\ Board of Accountancy, which shall have (a) 5 responsibility for the administration and enforcement of this Act.
-The Board shall 6 consist of members, appointed by the Governor, all of whom shall be residents 7 of this State.
-At least [a majority plus one] of such members shall be holders of 8 currently valid certificates issued under Section 6 of this Act or corresponding 9 provisions of prior law; and any members of the Board not having such 10 qualifications shall have had professional or practical experience in the use of accounting services and financial statements, so as to be qualified to make 11 judgments about the qualifications and conduct of persons and firms subject to 12 13 regulation under this Act.
-The term of each member of the Board shall be vears, 14 the term of each to be designated by the Governor.
-[Alternatively: except that 15 Board of Accountancy appointed and serving as such members of the 16 under prior law at the effective date of this Act shall serve out the terms for which 17 they were appointed, as members of the Board created by this Section.]
-Vacancies occurring during a term shall be filled by appointment by the Governor for the 18 19 unexpired term.
-Upon the expiration of the member's term of office, a member shall 20 continue to serve until a successor shall have been appointed and taken office.
-Any 21 member of the Board whose certificate under Section 6 of this Act is revoked or 22 suspended shall automatically cease to be a member of the Board, and the Governor 23 may, after a hearing, remove any member of the Board for neglect of duty or other 24 just cause.
-No person who has served two successive complete terms shall be eligible 25 for reappointment, but appointment to fill an unexpired term shall not be 26 considered a complete term for this purpose.
+4 There is hereby created the Board of Accountancy, which shall have (a) responsibility for the administration and enforcement of this Act.
+The Board shall 5 6 consist of members, appointed by the Governor, all of whom shall be residents of this 7 State.
+At least [a majority plus one] of such members shall be holders of currently 8 valid certificates issued under Section 6 of this Act or corresponding provisions of 9 prior law; and any members of the Board not having such qualifications shall have 10 had professional or practical experience in the use of accounting services and financial statements, so as to be qualified to make judgments about the qualifications and 11 conduct of persons and firms subject to regulation under this Act.
+The term of each 12 13 member of the Board shall be years, the term of each to be designated by the Governor.
+14 [Alternatively: except that members of the Board of Accountancy appointed and serving as such under prior law at the effective date of this Act shall 15 16 serve out the terms for which they were appointed, as members of the Board created 17 by this Section.]
+Vacancies occurring during a term shall be filled by appointment by the Governor for the unexpired term.
+Upon the expiration of the member's term of 18 19 office, a member shall continue to serve until a successor shall have been appointed 20 and taken office.
+Any member of the Board whose certificate under Section 6 of this 21 Act is revoked or suspended shall automatically cease to be a member of the Board, 22 and the Governor may, after a hearing, remove any member of the Board for neglect 23 of duty or other just cause.
+No person who has served two successive complete terms 24 shall be eligible for reappointment, but appointment to fill an unexpired term shall not 25 be considered a complete term for this purpose.

-COMMENT: A number of decisions have to be made with regard to the structure and composition of licensing bodies such as sState bBoards of aAccountancy, and these decisions will vary from state to state according to the patterns prevailing in the different states with respect to other licensing Boards.
+COMMENT: A number of decisions have to be made with regard to the structure and composition of licensing bodies such as State Boards of Accountancy, and these decisions will vary from state to state according to the patterns prevailing in the different states with respect to other licensing Boards.
 This provision of the Uniform Act is intended to identify the principal decision points and to suggest, on the basis of general experience, what seem to be the preferable solutions.

-As-With respects to the number of Board members, it is suggested that the appropriate range is from five to nine, and that the number should be an odd one, so as to minimize the likelihood of tie votes.
+With respect to the number of Board members, it is suggested that the appropriate range is from five to nine, and that the number should be an odd one, so as to minimize the likelihood of tie votes.

-39 This provision assumes that, as is ever more widely the case, one or more members of the Board 40 will be other than licensees (sometimes called "public" members).
-It also reflects the view that, in light of the technical nature of much of the Board's responsibilities, it is desirable that an 41 42 effective majority of the Board be certificate holders: This would be achieved by the requirement 43 that one more than a majority of the Board be certificate holders.
-As respects to the terms of 44 Board members, it is desirable that the terms be staggered; that they be long enough to allow 45 effective service, though not so long that a Board member who proves ineffective remains in office any longer than necessary; and that they be renewable, but that there be a limit on the 46 number of times they may be renewed.
-This provision reflects the view that the length of the term should be four years rather than three years, as is now more commonly the case.
-Although there seems to be an increasing trend toward not reappointing Board members for a second term, it takes any new Board member some time in office before he is fully effective.
-A somewhat longer term seems an appropriate way of balancing these two considerations.
+37 This provision assumes that, as is ever more widely the case, one or more members of the Board 38 will be other than licensees (sometimes called "public" members).
+It also reflects the view that, 39 in light of the technical nature of much of the Board's responsibilities, it is desirable that an 40 effective majority of the Board be certificate holders: This would be achieved by the requirement 41 that one more than a majority of the Board be certificate holders.
+Regarding the terms of Board 42 members, it is desirable that the terms be staggered; that they be long enough to allow effective 43 service, though not so long that a Board member who proves ineffective remains in office any 44 longer than necessary; and that they be renewable, but that there be a limit on the number of times 45 they may be renewed.